Table of Contents

 Normal tuning on a ukulele is G-C-E-A (from top to bottom).
-For extra clarity, take a look at the picture under which reveals tuning on a lefty uke.
+For extra clarity, take a look at the video which reveals tuning on a lefty uke.

 As a left-handed individual, your decisions are there to discover.
 You simply have to try and see which one will make you comfy to play the uke.
 Don’t ever think that being left-handed is a handicap as some people do.

 The world of music is gifted with so many gifted left-handed players.
-Take into consideration Paul McCartney, Jimi Hendrix, and Kurt Cobain to name a couple of.
+Take into consideration Paul McCartney, Jimi Hendrix, and Kurt Cobain to name a couple.
 Now have a go and grab a lefty uke!